NelsenYoung/CurrencyConverter/README.md

 # CurrencyConverter
 Converts one of the major eight world currencies to another.
 Input must be in the form of the ISO code.
+Use the Makefile to compile the code.